green-vulcano/iot-demo/README.md

 # iot-demo
-Repository for IOT demos using GV
+Repository for IOT demos using GV.